Danger Level: 4/5

 Eratigena agrestis

-Hobo spiders are medium-sized brown spiders measuring 10-14mm.
-They have a distinctive chevron (V-shaped) pattern on their abdomen pointing toward the head, and solid brown legs without rings or bands...
+Hobo spiders are medium-sized brown spiders, about 10-14mm in the body.
+The giveaway is a chevron (V-shaped) pattern on the abdomen pointing toward the head, paired with solid brown legs (no rings or ...

 Quick Facts